 Although there are nine Supreme Court justices, only four turned out for the pope’s address to a joint session of Congress this week (John Roberts, Anthony Kennedy, Ruth Bader Ginsberg, Sonia Sotomayor).
 I have not read anything explaining the absence of the others, so at this point anything I say is mere speculation.
-But if their absence were due to principle; that is, they were uncomfortable hosting a religious figure given the importance of the separation of church and state, then we probably would have heard about it.
+But if their absence was due to principle; that is, they were uneasy hosting a religious figure, then we probably would have heard about it.
 Perhaps we will.

 I am not sure how I feel about the pope speaking to Congress.
 An invitation to the White House is one thing; it consists of one head of state meeting another.
 But things get muddled when that same figure is welcomed into the legislative chamber to address the people’s representatives.
 Does the church have something to say about poverty, refugees, the environment?
 Of course.
 Political and economic realities inform ministry.
 Evangelization and catechesis begin with the lived reality of the people.
 That reality must be acknowledged and dealt with.
 But the church needs the freedom to involve itself politically without being beholden to any party or system of government.
 In other words, it needs to be independent.